lexybarton/home-assistant.io/source/_integrations/google_sheets.markdown

 4. Navigate to APIs & Services (left sidebar) > [Credentials](https://console.cloud.google.com/apis/credentials)
 5. Click on the field on the left of the screen, **OAuth Consent Screen**.
 6. Select **External** and **Create**.
-7. Set the *App Name* (the name of the application asking for consent) to anything you want e.g.  *Home Assistant*.
+7. Set the *App
+* (the name of the application asking for consent) to anything you want e.g.  *Home Assistant*.
 8. You then need to select a *Support email*.
 To do this, simply click the drop down box and select your email address.
 9. You finally need to complete the section: *Developer contact information*.
 To do this, simply enter your email address (same as above is fine).
 10. Scroll to the bottom and click **Save and Continue**.
 Don't have to fill out anything else or it may enable additional review.